 From first jobs to lifelong careers, retail launches more people into employment than any other.
-From the part-time sales associate at a local store on Main Street to an app-developer for a major retailer, the retail industry directly employs 29 million Americans, making it the largest private sector-employer in the economy.
-These jobs aren’t just behind a cash register.
-In fact, 45 percent of retail employees do not work in a sales position.
+From the part-time sales associate at a local store on Main Street to an app-developer for a major retailer, the retail industry directly employs 32 million Americans, making it the largest private sector-employer in the economy.

 Anyone whose job results in a consumer product – from those who supply the raw materials to factory workers to the truck drivers who deliver goods to stores – counts on retail for their livelihood.

-With 3.6 million stores drawing on a vast array of suppliers, retail supports 42 million jobs and represents $2.6 trillion of annual GDP in the United States.
+With 4.2 million retail establishments drawing on a vast array of suppliers, retail supports 52 million jobs and represents $3.9 trillion of annual GDP in the United States.

-Despite a common misconception that retail jobs are in decline, retail jobs have held steady over the past five years.
-The common source for this data, the U.S. Bureau of Labor Statistics, presents an inaccurate picture of retail jobs because they exclude anyone outside of a store, including corporate office, distribution center, call center and innovation lab employees, but even this data still shows retail employment is not in decline.
+The common source for this data, the U.S. Bureau of Labor Statistics, presents an inaccurate picture of retail jobs because they exclude anyone outside of a store, including corporate office, distribution center, call center and innovation lab employees, but even this data still shows retail employment had not been in decline prior to the pandemic.

 Retail employees like their jobs.
 According to research by Gfk, nearly 8 out of 10 retail store employees say they are satisfied with their current job and say they are “happy working in retail.”